 In this step in the process of how to start a training program, it’s worth considering the form, in which the training will be delivered.
 Needless to say, overloaded PowerPoint slides and monotone report reading should be mothballed and forgotten as compared to online courses.
 Just because something used to be done a certain way doesn’t mean it should be done the same way now.
 New, attractive, and interactive training programs, that also promote social learning, delivered with the help of state-of-the-art technologies should become the new normal.
 In the era of the constantly growing numbers of the remote workforce, enhanced by the limitations of the global pandemic, elearning development of online courses is becoming the future of corporate learning schemes to heighten the learning experience.

 With the help of online learning platforms and learning solutions, such as EdApp, compulsory training can be fun and helpful at the same time.
-Features such as PowerPoint conversion and authoring tools make EdApp the best place to create impactful and beautiful courseware.
-A customizable template library makes this process fast and easy, removing the bumps and hurdles on the path from idea to deployment.
-At EdApp, the goal is to make training approachable, attractive, and effective to enhance the learning experience, while also leveraging social learning– and with the help of the tools it offers, the sky’s the limit for both trainers and the instructional designer when it comes to elearning development.
+Features such as PowerPoint conversion and authoring tools make EdApp the best place to create impactful and beautiful courseware for learning and development.
+A customizable template library makes this process fast and easy, removing the bumps and hurdles on the path from course development to employee training deployment.
+At EdApp, the goal is to make training approachable, attractive, and effective to enhance the learning experience, retention, while also leveraging social learning– and with the help of the tools it offers, the sky’s the limit for both trainers and the instructional designer when it comes to elearning development.

 4. Implementation of the training program